Chrismarsh/CHM/docs/configuration.rst

    (``frequency:24``) as the model simulation starts at 00:00.
 However, the auto-checkpoint suspends at the 8am timestep, the next output will be at 8am instead of midnight.

+   Because the ugrid output has to know a priori how many timesteps to output, setting frequency>1 with ugrid output will result in non-written times being full of NaN values.
+This breaks Paraview's ability to render subseuqnt timesteps.be

+.. confval:: rotate_frequency

+  :type: int
+  :default: 0

+  Only applies to ugrid outputs.
+The timestep frequency to create a new ugrid file at.
+Because the netcdf writer needs to know at file creation how many timesteps need to be written, the file is a full-timeseries file, however it is filled with NaN values except at the timesteps defined by the output frequency and rotation frequency.

 .. confval:: write_parameters

    :type: boolean